Nike-Inc/SQift/README.md

 If you prefer graphical interfaces, you could install [SQLiteManager 4](https://itunes.apple.com/us/app/sqlitemanager-4/id604707021?mt=12).
 While it's not quite as nice as `SQLPro` or `Base`, it's still a fairly solid application.
 Also, you can always use the `sqlcipher` command line tool to export a decrypted form of the database if you really wanted to a different application.

 > You could also write a simple bash script to wrap `sqlcipher` to export the decrypted database by passing in the passphrase.

 ---

-## Roadmap

-- Get new podspec published for SQLCipher 3.3.1 - [Open Issue](https://github.com/sqlcipher/sqlcipher/issues/141)
-- Add Full-Text Search Support (FST4)
-- Create a full DSL leveraging property and method chaining similar to SnapKit
-  - The goal here would be to eliminate the need to ever write a single line of SQL

----